mssgill/dmtn-023/index.rst

 The LSST includes a few more pipelines that aren't covered in detail here.
 None of these are :py:class:`lsst.ctrl.pool.BatchParallelTask`\s, so they don't support sophisticated parallelization.
 The most important ones are:

  - Calibration product production, using the ``construct[Bias,Dark,Flat,Fringe].py`` scripts.
-These have only been rigorously tested on HSC data, and may not be usable for other cameras yet.
+These have only been rigorously tested on HSC data, but they should work on most other cameras as well.

  - Forced photometry on exposure images with the coadd reference catalog, using ``forcedPhotCcd.py`` (:py:class:`lsst.meas.base.ForcedPhotCcdTask`).
 This works, but we don't have a way to deblend sources in this mode of processing yet, so the results are suspect for blended objects.